alihyder85/my-spring-boot-app/README.md

 # My Spring Boot Application

-This is a simple Spring Boot application that connects to a local H2 database and exposes a GET endpoint to retrieve data.
+This is a simple Spring Boot application that connects to a local H2 database and exposes secured endpoints.
+Users must log in using the default Spring Security login form to authenticate and then are authorized to retrieve all data using the `/data` endpoint.

 ## Project Structure